-Depth of Field: click on the number of the preview window click to define the focal point of the scene.
+Depth of Field: click on then in the Preview window click to define the focal point of the scene.
 The rest will remain blurred.
 The cursor adjusts the amount of blur.

 6. VIGNETTING

 Reduces image brightness at the periphery compared to the center of the image.
 Values range from 0 to 100.